wjcapehart/AES_CEE_Python/01 Getting Python and Miniconda Started.md

 conda install -c conda-forge numpy matplotlib scipy sympy pandas  scikit-learn seaborn

 ```
+### 4.2 Opening Your Notebooks from your File Manager

 NBOpen requires some work compared to the a simple instalation.